JOATjan/ArtificialNeuralNetworkLibraryJP/README.md

 	Sigmoid *sigmoid = new Sigmoid;
 ```

-- Next, you want to fill Net with some layers: in this case, initialize 3 layers, with 8,6,1 neurons, add them to the Net and connect them.
+- Next, you want to fill our net with some layers: in this case, initialize 3 layers, with 8,6 and 1 neurons, add them to the Net, and connect them.

 ```cpp
   	Layer *InputLayer = new Layer(8,reLu);